mmabdelgawad/virtualhost/README.md

 # Virtual Host

-Simple bash script file to create, rename or delete Apache and Nginx virtual hosts on Ubuntu.
+Simple bash script file for Apache and Nginx to create, rename, delete or changing document directory for virtual hosts on Ubuntu.

 ## Installation